 The frame interval and the required bandwidth on the communication bus are fixed by the Frame Rate value.
-The available frame rate range depends on the bus technology, the current video format, shutter speed, ROI and/or the video mode.
-Programmers are recommended to check the ON/OFF setting and minimum and maximum value after video format, shutter speed, ROI and/or video mode have been changed.
+The available frame rate range depends on the bus technology, the current exposure time, pixel format, ROI and/or pixel addressing.
+Programmers are recommended to check the minimum and maximum value after one of these parameters has been changed.

-When the Frame Rate feature is ON, the exposure time (Shutter) is limited by the frame rate value dynamically.
-When the Frame Rate value is changed, the minimum and maximum limits on the Shutter control will change accordingly.
+Please note: For some older FireWire cameras, the exposure time (Shutter) is limited by the frame rate value dynamically.
+For these cameras, when continuous auto frame rate is off and the Frame Rate value is changed, the minimum and maximum limits on the Shutter control will change accordingly.
 The Shutter value will be forced to lie within these limits.

 |Feature ID||Number of Params||Parameters||Units||Restrictions|